Mali's junta is under pressure - Russian-backed allies are pulling out

 Photo: Boubacary Bocoum/AP/TT

-The three states are ruled by military coup leaders who seized power with Russian help.
+The three states are ruled by military coup plotters who seized power with Russian help.
 They have replaced UN forces, including Swedish soldiers, with Russian ones.
 They have also built a new military alliance, the Alliance of Sahel States (AES).

-“They have let us down”
+“Have let us down”

 The Russians have betrayed us, a source in Mali's state apparatus told AFP.

 In Burkina Faso, the government is reported to have sharply increased security in light of what is happening in Mali.
+Demonstrations of support have been organized in Niger's capital.

 Facts: Russia in West Africa